Student sitting at desk concentrating as he writes notes

 • Indicate the reason why you were unable to provide this information earlier.
 For example, your medical practitioner was on leave, or your documents were in a place you were unable to access, or another reason.

-• Explain how the new evidence either supports you not having breached academic integrity or addresses the circumstances surrounding the breach of academic integrity that occurred.
+• Explain how the new evidence either supports you not having breached academic integrity or not having breached it in the way described in the outcome letter, or addresses the circumstances surrounding the breach of academic integrity that occurred (e.g. Mitigating Circumstances).

 Appeal grounds and supporting evidence.